Why performing arts?

 - Annual participation in the Great Big Dance-Off

 - Performing at concerts and festivals and taking part in school productions.
 Recent productions have included ’We Will Rock You’, ‘Annie’, ‘Grease’ and Bugsy Malone.

 We currently offer performing arts BTEC Tech in dance or drama and music BTEC.

-- Students will develop one Performing Arts skill that they have chosen to specialise in
+- Students develop one performing arts skill that they have chosen to specialise in

-- Students will develop an understanding of the Performing Arts industry
+- Students develop an understanding of the performing arts industry

-This course develops many skills needed within a workplace, such as self-discipline, confidence, communication skills, stamina, teamwork and collaboration.
+This course develops many skills needed in the workplace, such as self-discipline, confidence, communication skills, stamina, teamwork and collaboration.